23 Jan Why premenstrual relief could be a salad away

 If you’re on a restricted diet or can’t fit in the types of foods that deliver these nutrients, take a daily multivitamin that contains up to 8 mg. of zinc as well as the antioxidant vitamins A, C and E.

-And, finally, cut back on foods that contain trans fat, which include some doughnuts, frozen foods, margarines, pie crusts and other items made with hydrogenated oils.
+And, finally, cut back on foods that contain trans fat, which include some doughnuts, frozen foods, margarine, pie crusts and other items made with hydrogenated oils.
 To find out which foods include trans fat, check the nutrition label.